aramabrahamyan1703/Numerical-Methods/README.md

-You can find verious numerical rootfinding algorthms for functions and SLEs, polynomial interplation of data and functions, OLS regression models, as well as optimization algorythms and quadrature rules in this repository.
+You can find various numerical rootfinding algorthms for functions and SLEs, polynomial interplation of data and functions, OLS regression models, as well as optimization algorythms and quadrature rules in this repository.